devonjkohler/dkohler/README.md

-# dkohler
-#
-# Random notebooks and stuff for grad school
+# A random assortment of projects and work for classes.

+Most of this work is in an unfinished state and is being actively worked on.